linebender/druid/README.md

 ## Goals

 Druid's primary goal is to provide a smooth and polished user experience with pixel perfect design and no behavioral quirks.
-In order to archive this we strife for a variety of things:
+In order to achieve this we strive for a variety of things:

 - Make it easy to build and package on all supported platforms.
 - Provide abstractions to avoid platform specific quirks.